 Those of us fortunate enough to have gardens will have been spending a lot of time in them this year.
 But is your garden really dog friendly?
 Here are a few tips from Dog Friendly Cornwall to help you make sure that your dog is as safe and happy in your garden as you are…

 A strong fence or sturdy hedge around the border is essential in a dog friendly garden as many dogs would put Houdini to shame when it comes to escapology.
 For most breeds a six-foot fence should be sufficient, but you can also get trellis toppers for the truly athletic and dedicated escapees!
-Also make sure it’s not easy for your dog to tunnel under the boundary and check regularly for escape tunnels.
+Also make sure it’s not easy for your dog to dig their way out under the boundary and check regularly for escape tunnels.

 It’s important to avoid plants that can harm your dog, such as hawthorn or toxic plants.